Outbound Exchange Apply for Exchange

 JCU Students discussion in Apple Room

-1. Students must complete at least 24 JCU credit points (usually 8 modules) with minimum “Satisfactory” academic standing at the time of application.
+• Have successfully completed at least 24 JCU credit points (typically 8 modules) with a minimum “Satisfactory” academic standing at the time of application.

-4. Students must not hold a previous record of academic or disciplinary misconduct or unsatisfactory behavior at James Cook University.
+• Have no previous record of academic or disciplinary misconduct or unsatisfactory behaviour at JCU.

-Students selected for exchange program can apply to be a Global Experience Ambassador.
-As an ambassador, you will be awarded a testimonial and certificate recognising your active involvement from pre-exchange to post-exchange program.
-Global Experience Ambassadors activities may include:
+Students selected for the exchange program are recognised as Global Experience Ambassadors.
+As an ambassador, you may be invited to participate in various activities before and after your exchange.
+Activities for Global Experience Ambassadors may include:

-• Complete a JCU Global experience Ambassador social media checklist.
+• Completing a JCU Global Experience Ambassador social media checklist while on exchange.

-• Promote James Cook University at Host university.
+• Promoting James Cook University at the Host university.

-• Share about your overseas experience to your peers upon returning to Singapore.
+• Sharing your overseas experience with peers upon returning to Singapore.

 1. What are the tuition fees and expenses of a typical exchange nominated student?